heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Overhead.md

 FEATURE STATE: `Kubernetes v1.24 [stable]`

-When you run a [[Pod]] on a [[Node]], the Pod itself takes an amount of system resources.
-These resources are additional to the resources needed to run the [[Container]](s) inside the Pod.
+When you run a [Pod](Pod.md) on a [Node](Node.md), the Pod itself takes an amount of system resources.
+These resources are additional to the resources needed to run the [Container](Container.md)(s) inside the Pod.
 In Kubernetes, _Pod Overhead_ is a way to account for the resources consumed by the Pod infrastructure on top of the container requests & limits.

 In Kubernetes, the Pod's overhead is set at [admission](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) time according to the overhead associated with the Pod's [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/).